Candidate Rights Under AI Hiring Laws: What Job Seekers Can Demand

 Laws explicitly prohibit employers from penalizing candidates who opt out.
 If you request alternative evaluation, you should not experience:

-If you believe you were penalized for opting out, document it and file a complaint with your state's labor/employment agency.
+If you believe you were penalized for opting out, document it and file a complaint with your state's labor/employment agency, such as the Colorado Department of Labor and Employment.

 The Right to Human Review